-Dr. Steven Greening, Assistant Professor
+Dr. Steven Greening, Adjunct Professor

 The primary aim of my research program is to elucidate the neurocognitive mechanisms involved in adapting to and controlling the influence of emotional events on the brain and behavior across the lifespan, and to determine how these mechanisms can be manipulated so as to promote mental wellbeing in both healthy individuals and those with mental illness.
 To this end, my lab is currently pursuing the following interests and related questions:

 The neurocognitive mechanisms involved in controlling and adapting to emotions

 - How does varying cognitive demands change or modulate the representation of emotional features; and conversely how do emotionally salient objects alter cognitive processes like awareness, working memory and attention in early sensory cortices?